Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wFyEOXvO1bA.md

 ### Transcript

-> and he plans to daisy chain buildings together to not have power poles everywhere uh no that's that's a like design decision we've had pretty much from the start that uh we don't want to do it like that
+> and he plans to daisy chain buildings together to not have power poles everywhere, no that's that's a like design decision we've had pretty much from the start that, we don't want to do it like that